Particular/ServicePulse/docs/frontend/custom-checks-page.md

 - fetches failed custom checks from `customchecks?status=fail&page=<n>`
 - shows only non-internal custom checks by default
-- exposes `Show platform custom checks` to reveal internal platform checks
+- exposes `Show platform custom checks` to reveal internal platform checks when any are present
 - keeps pagination tied to the visible filtered list

 Relevant frontend pieces: